 A nonlinear measure such as largest Lyapunov exponent may be useful as an identifier of pathology and as a yardstick for the success of therapeutic interventions.

-Deffeyes, Joan E.; Harbourne, Regina T.; Kyvelidou, Anastasia; Stuberg, Wayne A.; and Stergiou, Nicholas, "Nonlinear analysis of sitting postural sway indicates developmental delay in infants" (2009).
+Deffeyes, Joan E.; Harbourne, Regina T.; Kyvelidou, Anastasia; Stuberg, Wayne A.; and Stergiou, Nikolaos, "Nonlinear analysis of sitting postural sway indicates developmental delay in infants" (2009).
 Journal Articles.
 94.